DBA Open Session:

-Traditional Denali Backcountry Adventures (DBA) is an introductory 4-day backpacking expedition for high school students interested in exploring Denali’s vast wilderness.
+Denali Backcountry Adventures (DBA) is an introductory backpacking experience for high school students and student groups through Alaskan partner organizations.
+This is a great opportunity to foster interest in the natural world by exploring Denali’s wilderness.
 DBA is open to students entering high school (9th-12th grades) in the fall.
-No prior experience is necessary – if you are adventurous, have a positive attitude, and are interested in improving your wilderness and leadership skills, this expedition will be the highlight of your summer!
+No prior experience is necessary – if you or a group of students you work with are adventurous, have a positive attitude, and are interested in improving your wilderness, teamwork and leadership skills, this expedition could be the highlight of your summer!

 To provide high school participants with extraordinary wilderness experiences in the backcountry of Denali National Park and Preserve that challenge and extend physical, mental, and spiritual limits.

-- Strengthen common sense, good judgement, and decision-making skills.
+- Strengthen common sense, good judgment, and decision-making skills.

 - Foster an understanding of one’s relationship with the environment of Denali National Park and Preserve.